fnaumenko/isChIP/README.md

 ***I**n **S**ilico* **ChIP**-seq is a fast formal ChIP-seq simulator.

 The modelling of the chromatin immunoprecipitaion followed by next generation sequencing process is based primarily on Illumina protocol.
-In addition, extra flexibility is implemented for the isChIP’s options to be straightforwardly re-formulated in other formats, such as Ion Torrent, etc.
+In addition, extra flexibility is implemented for the isChIP’s options to be straightforwardly re-formulated in other formats, such as Ion Torrent, etc.<br>
 More details of the model are provided in the section [Model: brief description](#model-brief-description).<br>
 Suitable for [single cell simulation](#example-of-single-cell-simulation).